 Breeding Bird Surveys

-Breeding Bird Surveys were conducted at permanent study sites located on the Mt.
-Mansfield ridgeline and in Ranch Brook, in Underhill State Park and at the Lye Brook Wilderness Area (LBWA).
-These four study sites are part of VCE's long-term Forest Bird Monitoring Program (FBMP) which was initiated in 1989 with the primary goals of conducting habitat-specific monitoring of forest interior breeding bird populations in Vermont and tracking long-term changes (Faccio et al. 1998).
+Breeding Bird Surveys were conducted at permanent study sites located in Underhill State Park (USP).
+This site is part of Vermont Center for Ecostudies (VCE) long-term Forest Bird Monitoring Program (FBMP) which was initiated in 1989 with the primary goals of conducting habitat-specific monitoring of forest interior breeding bird populations in Vermont and tracking long-term changes (Faccio et al., 1998).

-Each study site contains 5 point count stations.
-Survey methods include unlimited distance point counts, based on the approach described by Blondel et al. (1981) and used in Ontario (Welsh 1995).
+The study site contains five point count stations.
+Survey methods include unlimited distance point counts, based on the approach described by Blondel et al. (1981) and used in Ontario (Welsh, 1995).
 Counts begin shortly after dawn on days where weather conditions are unlikely to reduce count numbers.
-Observers record all birds seen and heard during a 10-min sampling period, divided into 2, 3, and 5-minute intervals.
-Montane fir-spruce sites on Mt.
-Mansfield were sampled once, while hardwood-dominated sites at LBWA and Underhill were sampled twice during the breeding season.
+Observers record all birds seen and heard during a 10-min sampling period, divided into 2-, 3-, and 5-minute intervals.
+The hardwood-dominated site at Underhill was sampled twice during the breeding season.

 Long Term Trends

-It is difficult to know which of the many anthropogenic stressors (e.g., habitat degradation, land use change due to development, acidic precipitation and other atmospheric pollutants, or changing climatic conditions) may be contributing to these declines, but it is likely all have had impacts.
-As previously mentioned, Bicknell's Thrush is one species that is also being heavily impacted on its overwintering grounds due to forests under siege from illegal charcoal production, subsistence farming, logging and squatting (e.g., McFarland et al. 2013, Rimmer and McFarland 2013).
-Loss of winter habitat is of crucial concern because of the birds' restricted range and highly selective habitat requirements.
+Many anthropogenic stressors may be contributing to these declines (e.g., habitat degradation, land use change due to development, acidic precipitation and other atmospheric pollutants, or changing climatic conditions).
+Bicknell’s Thrush is one species that is also being heavily impacted on its overwintering grounds due to forests under siege from illegal charcoal production, subsistence farming, logging and squatting (e.g., McFarland et al., 2013; Rimmer and McFarland, 2013).
+Loss of winter habitat is of crucial concern because of the birds’ restricted range and highly selective habitat requirements, but loss of habitat and resources anywhere along the migratory route can have an adverse effect (Boone, 2016).

 - Blondel, J., C. Ferry, and B. Frochot.
 1981.
 Point counts with unlimited distance.
 Pp. 414-420, In C. John Ralph and J. Michael Scott (Eds.).
 Estimating numbers of terrestrial birds.
 Studies in Avian Biology 6: 630pp.